apache/superset/contrib/docker/README.md

 After several minutes for superset initialization to finish, you can open a browser and view [`http://localhost:8088`](http://localhost:8088) to start your journey.

+## Map Visualization
+To correctly display map visualizations (deck.gl or Mapbox), it is necessary to provide a valid Mapbox access token.
+To do this, modify the `docker-compose.yml` file to include the `MAPBOX_API_KEY` environment variable in the `superset` service.

 ## Developing

 While running, the container server will reload on modification of the superset python and javascript source code.